Packers rise above Winhawks in Section 1A quarterfinals - Austin Daily Herald

 The Packers will host Pine Island/Zumbrota-Mazeppa (10-2-1 overall) in a Section 1A semifinal at 7 p.m.
 Monday and the Section 1A title game is set to be played in Saint Charles at 7 p.m.
 Wednesday.

 “Our guys will be pumped for that last game,” Levisen said.
-“That will be the last game on the field for this group.
+“That will be the last game on this field for this group.
 We’ll be ready to come out and play.”

 Southland volleyball team falls to Rockets in five